--> How Leaders Master Communication - Davies

 Consider how you organise meetings

 Team meetings are a great opportunity for you to develop an understanding of your team.
 Nelson Mandela famously recalled watching his father, a tribal chief, who would allow everyone else to have their say before being the last to speak.
-You might want to consider this approach at times, again potentially summarising what has been shared, and focussing on how to take things forward and the decisions that have been made.
+You might want to consider this approach at times, again potentially summarising what your team has shared, and focussing on how to take things forward and the decisions that have been made.

 Make sure the quiet voices are heard